-Catches of coho salmon off the coast of Washington and Oregon since 1925 appear to be related to large scale events in the atmosphere which in turn affect ocean currents and coastal upwelling intensities in the northeastern Pacific ocean.
+Abstract: Catch of coho salmon off the coast of Washington and Oregon since 1925 appears to be related to large-scale events in the atmosphere, which in turn affect ocean currents and coastal upwelling intensities in the northeastern Pacific.
 At least two time scales of variation can be identified.
 The first is that of the El Niño/Southern Oscillation phenomenon giving rise to an irregular cycle of between 3 to 7 years.
 The occurrence of El Niños is associated with warm water anomalies off the coast and often with depressed salmon catches.
-The second time scale of variation seems to have a periodicity of about 20 years, although this is based on a limited data set.
-This variation has been postulated to be related to the manner in which the Subarctic ocean current operates; sometimes directing more nutrient-rich water into the Alaskan current which moves it northwards into the Alaskan gyre, while at other times guiding more nutrient-rich water southwards into the Californian current off the shores of Washington and Oregon.
-During the former times there tends to be low coho salmon catches off the Washington and Oregon coasts and the opposite also seems to hold true.
-The difference in these modes of the Subarctic current may be related to long-term differences in the mode of operation of the atmospheric currents.
-The atmospheric currents may be quantitatively described by the use of teleconnective indices which include: the Southern Oscillation Index (SOI) and the Central North Pacific (CNP) and Pacific North American (PNA).
+The second time scale of variation seems to have a periodicity of about 20 years, although this is based on a limited dataset.
+This variation has been postulated to be related to the manner in which the subarctic ocean current operates; sometimes directing more nutrient-rich water into the Alaskan current, which moves it northward into the Alaskan gyre, while at other times guiding more nutrient-rich water southward into the Californian current off the shores of Washington and Oregon.
+During the former times, coho salmon catches tend to be low off the Washington and Oregon coasts, and the opposite also seems to hold true.
+The difference in these modes of the subarctic current may be related to long-term differences in the mode of operation of the atmospheric currents.
+The atmospheric currents may be quantitatively described by the use of teleconnective indices, which include: the Southern Oscillation Index and the Central North Pacific and Pacific North American.
 The values of these indices also have some explanatory power, at least in winter, over temperatures and precipitation values in the Pacific Northwest.
-This paper endeavors to describe how, if real, these atmospheric-oceanic effects are integrated and might affect the salmon catch.
-The possibility must also be considered that the atmospheric events are symbiotically related to the oceanic events and further that both may be enmeshed in even longer term variability of climate.
+This paper endeavors to describe how, if real, these atmospheric/oceanic effects are integrated and might affect the salmon catch.
+The possibility must also be considered that the atmospheric events are symbiotically related to the oceanic events and, further, that both may be enmeshed in even longer-term variability of climate.